 Do you need a hot tub electrician to install a hot tub?

-Some hot tubs, mostly inflatable versions, for example, require no special electrical installation and you can plug into a regular electrical outlet and run using 110v electricity.
+Some hot tubs, mostly inflatable versions, require no special electrical installation.
+They can be plugged into a regular electrical outlet and run using 110v electricity.

 However, most hot tubs and spas need a 220/240v power supply.
-Consult the owner’s manual to check the electrical requirements of your hot tub model.
+Check the electrical requirements of your hot tub model in the owner’s manual.

 In the US or Canada, this will almost certainly mean that you will need the services of a certified electrician to run the proper electrical wiring.

-Although your supply will be 220/240v in the UK, you will still need to have a dedicated electrical supply to the hot tub and not simply plug it into a socket.
+Although your supply will be 220/240v in the UK, you will still need a dedicated electrical supply for the hot tub, not simply a socket.

-Whichever country you are in, the hot tub must be on a separate supply to your main power board, with a separate higher-rated breaker (usually 50 amps) than most of your domestic circuits.
+In whichever country you are in, the hot tub must be supplied separately to your main power board, with a separate higher-rated breaker (usually 50 amps) than most of your domestic circuits.

-Unless your hot tub installation is on a site a great distance from your home, then the costs of installing safe electrical wiring should not be too high.
+Unless your hot tub installation is located a great distance from your home, the costs of installing safe electrical wiring should not be too high.

 For example, this is the electrical installation for my ArcticSpas hot tub.